simon-im-security/Nmap-Scan-Report/README.md

-# Nmap Scan Report (Mac)
+# Nmap Scan Report

 ## Description:
-Nmap Scan Report is a bash script designed for macOS that conducts a comprehensive port scan and produces a detailed report of open ports and services running on a target system.
+Nmap Scan Report is a bash script designed to conduct a comprehensive port scan and produce a detailed report of open ports and services running on a target system.
 The script utilizes the Nmap tool to perform the scan and generates an HTML report for further analysis.

 ## Features:
 - Conducts a thorough port scan using Nmap.